Google Logo

 Google Logo 1998-1999

 The first emblem, adopted in September 1998, was short-lived.
 In October, it was replaced with a modernized version featuring a blue uppercase “G” and an exclamation mark at the end.
 Gradient transitions and shadows became more pronounced, giving the letters a three-dimensional look.
-The exclamation mark was likely intended to make Google’s logo resemble Yahoo!’s, as they competed in everything, including corporate style.
+The exclamation mark was likely intended to make Google’s logo resemble Yahoo!’s, as they competed across all aspects, including corporate style.

 1999 – 2013